updated

 Can possibly accept pets

-a dog that enjoys to play with other dogs. cats if they are used to be carefull when village dogs are around
+a dog that enjoys to play with other dogs. cats only if they are used to be carefull when village dogs are around

 • How many Workawayers can stay?